duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_overview.md

 Templates are handlebars files which render in the context of **one item** returned by the Instant Answer.

-The Spice framework provides you with a wide choice of templates to use, as you will see below as well in the [reference](https://duck.co/duckduckhack/templates_reference).
+The Instant Answer framework provides you with a wide choice of templates to use, as you will see below as well in the [reference](https://duck.co/duckduckhack/templates_reference).

 The built-in templates' options, variables, and [variants](https://duck.co/duckduckhack/templates_reference#variants) are documented in the [Templates Reference](https://duck.co/duckduckhack/templates_reference) section.

 ### Specifying `item` and `detail` Templates

-Spice Instant Answers can return either a **single result** or **multiple results**.
+Instant Answers can return either a **single result** or **multiple results**.
 To provide the best experience, these two cases can be displayed with different templates.

-On the [Spice frontend](https://duck.co/duckduckhack/spice_displaying) you can specify two separate templates:
+In your Instant Answer display options (for example, [Spice Display](https://duck.co/duckduckhack/spice_displaying), you can specify two separate templates:

 - `item` template (multiple results)
 - `detail` template (single results)